ropensci/PostcodesioR/README.md

 PostcodesioR
 ============

-This package is a wrapper around [postcodes.io](https://postcodes.io/) which is a free Postcode lookup API and geocoder for the UK.
+This package is an API wrapper around [postcodes.io](https://postcodes.io/) which is a free UK postcode lookup and geocoder.

 Installation
 ------------